SHRIVP/hackerank/Readme.md

-This repository was ceated to store the solutions for Hackerank AI Challenges
+This repository was ceated to store the solutions for Hackerank and Leetcode Challenges